coding-to-music/coding-to-music.github.io/docs/source/WHO-World-Health-Organization.rst

 .. figure:: assets/Vaccines/WHO/WHO-do-not-do-lockdowns.png
     :width: 80 %

-    :alt: WHO do not do lockdowns
+ WHO do not do lockdowns

 Caption WHO do not do lockdowns